p-qq/php-ip-logger/README.md

 8. put the code in it
 9. get your website link for ex: https://freediscordsnitro.000webhostapp.com/ then add your file name so if its a.php it will be 'https://freediscordsnitro.000webhostapp.com/a.php'
+10. on line 11 in the php file put your link which should have the .php at the end of it
 ```
 # images to help you after you make the website
 ![](step1.png)